-8-year cycle #1 FY2015; #3 FY2016 #4 FY2019; #2 FY2020 Town dump trucks are replaced on a regular 8-year cycle.
+Town dump trucks are replaced on a regular 8-year cycle.
 The town tries to maintain all vehicles in good to excellent condition to avoid more expensive repairs and downtime that begin to occur after this point.
 With this cycle, the trade-in value is higher than with a longer term thus lowering the replacement cost to approximately \$120,000 in cash and notes.
-The town currently has two singleaxle and two double-axle dump trucks and no addition to the fleet of four dump trucks is anticipated in the capital program period.
+The town currently has two single-axle and two double-axle dump trucks and no addition to the fleet of four dump trucks is anticipated in the capital program period.

-Tractor with Snow Blower - Kubota \$50,000 FY2017 (8-year cycle) The tractor is used for snow blowing sidewalks a various maintenance duties and is well-used over , . transitioning to cash purchases, instead of loans, item may be proposed to transition to a cash purcl tern may be proposed to transition to a cash purch lase in future plans.
-Last replaced in 1 12009.
+Tractor with Snow Blower - Kubota \$50,000 FY2017 (8-year cycle)

+The tractor is used for snow blowing sidewalks and mowing lawns.
+The tractor has attachments for various maintenance duties and is well-used over the course of the year.
+The town is considering transitioning to cash purchases, instead of loans, for items that cost less than a certain amount.
+This item may be proposed to transition to a cash purchase in future plans.
+Last replaced in FY2009.

-FY2017; 4-year Foreman's Pickup Truck and Snowplow \$45,000 cvcle The one existing road foreman's truck is on a 4-year replacement cycle due to its high use in winter maintenance and role as an emergency response vehicle.
+Foreman's Pickup Truck and Snowplow \$45,000 FY2017; 4-year cycle

+The one existing road foreman's truck is on a 4-year replacement cycle due to its high use in winter maintenance and role as an emergency response vehicle.
 Last replaced FY2013.
 After its life cycle it is expected to rotate to Pickup Truck #2 and that former vehicle removed from the fleet.

+Road Grader

-Road Grader \$250,000 FY2018; 12-year cycle
+FY2018; 12-year cycle